banstola/episode-duplicator/README.md

 # Guide

-_note_: This guide is applicable for macOS local environment.

 The following preconditions must be met before proceeding further.
 1. Linux Environment needed for running containerized applications eg. Rancher Desktop or Docker Desktop
 2. Verify using `docker version` and `docker-compose` that the environment is running Docker Desktop or Rancher Desktop